iandexter/iandexter.github.com/resume/cv-iandexter.md

  * Maintained the firm's directory services and identity management infrastructure using third-party open source and internally developed tools.
  * Supported the firm's global web and enterprise products infrastructure.
- * Worked closely with global software development teams in the areas of application deployment, monitoing and support.
+ * Worked closely with global software development teams in the areas of application deployment, monitoring and support.
  * Resolved infrastructure issues reported through automated alerts, and from the global help desk.
  * Subject-matter expert and training resource for shell scripting and Linux administration.
- * Created a web application that interfaced with a service fulfillment facility.
+ * Created a web application that interfaced with a service fulfilment facility.
 The application significantly streamlined the creation and closure of service requests for common tasks.
  * Wrote and maintained various scripts to automate administrative tasks, including a tool for group management notification, a helper script that gathers LDAP information from various sources, and checkout scripts that provide inputs for the global monitoring framework.

 ### Unix system administrator -- January 2007 to April 2007
 #### [Asian Development Bank](http://www.adb.org) (under Cytronics, Inc.), Pasig City

-Operated and maintained Unix servers in the Bank's data center.
+Operated and maintained Unix servers in the Bank's data centre.
 The Asian Development Bank is a multilateral financial institution that provides technical and financial assistance to developing countries.

- * Ensured 99.999% uptime of production Unix (Solaris, AIX, and SLES) servers in the Bank's data center.
+ * Ensured 99.999% uptime of production Unix (Solaris, AIX, and SLES) servers in the Bank's data centre.
  * Projects included the deployment of Subversion repositories for more than 20 software development projects; server consolidation; staging and installation of centralized log servers for Unix and Windows platforms; and testing and deployment of server backup strategies (on SAN) for about 100 Unix servers.

 ### Systems engineer -- April 2006 to January 2007
 #### [Trend Micro, Inc.](http://www.trendmicro.com), Quezon City

-Provided intermediate-level technical and engineering support for Trend Micro enterprise products as part of its EMEA Technical Support Center infrastructure.
+Provided intermediate-level technical and engineering support for Trend Micro enterprise products as part of its EMEA Technical Support Centre infrastructure.
 Trend Micro is a global leader in anti-virus and security solutions, providing comprehensive enterprise-level services across multiple platforms and customer segments.

  * Handled troubleshooting and technical issue resolution for internet gateway (web and messaging) security products on Windows, Solaris and Linux platforms, using intensive testing procedures and set-up of lab environments for simulations and software patch testing.
  * Initiated customer recovery procedures through teleconferences and web-based live meetings with senior product specialists and developers.